MURRAY, Ky. – Below is information with recent news, notes, and accomplishments at Murray State University.

 “She has very high expectations for us and pushes us to be our best,” according to one student’s nomination letter.
 “It is because of her unwavering dedication to us and this program that we are so successful.
 I am amazed at all that she is able to orchestrate with such positivity and grace.
 I aspire to be like her one day.”

 Another nomination letter pointed to Fort’s involvement with the student’s student- teacher placement, even though she is not their supervisor.
-“As graduation draws closer, I know it’s because of Mrs. Fort’s outstanding efforts that has helped me to get this far,” the letter said.
+“As graduation draws closer, I know it’s because of Mrs. Fort’s outstanding efforts that have helped me to get this far,” the letter said.
 “As I graduate and start my own classroom, I know Mrs. Fort will continue to encourage and support me, but most importantly, she’ll continue to be my friend.”

 Chris Wooldridge, Kentucky Small Business Development Center district director for the Murray State University SBDC and Arthur J. Bauernfeind College of Business, was recently appointed to the 2017-18 Delta Regional Authority Delta Regional Advisory Council.

 Katherine Renick, a Murray High School senior, recently signed the Murray State University Presidential Fellowship commitment.
-Representatives of Murray State University traveled to Murray High School for the official signing.
-The Presidential Fellowship is a full-ride scholarship that covers tuition, housing and meals for up to eight semesters.
+Representatives of Murray State University travelled to Murray High School for the official signing.
+The Presidential Fellowship is a full-ride scholarship that covers tuition, housing, and meals for up to eight semesters.
 Fellows must be in the Murray State Honors College and complete five hours of undergraduate research under the guidance of a faculty mentor for each week of the term of the Fellowship.

-The MHS Student Council president, Renick is also a member of National Honors Society and French and Spanish Club, a Leadership Tomorrow graduate and a former Hugh O’Brien Youth Leadership Ambassador.
+The MHS Student Council president, Renick is also a member of the National Honors Society and French and Spanish Club, a Leadership Tomorrow graduate and a former Hugh O’Brien Youth Leadership Ambassador.

 Chosen this year as one of 16 Kentucky High School students, Renick is serving a one-year term as a member of the Student Advisory Council for the Kentucky Commissioner of Education Stephen Pruitt.
 This group meets with the commissioner and Kentucky Department of Education staff to discuss how decisions made at the state level are affecting public school students throughout Kentucky and provide feedback -from a student perspective – on critical issues impacting Kentucky students and schools.